Managed Apps

 - Built-in monitoring — Real-time CPU, memory, and network metrics

-- Snapshots — Point-in-time snapshots with one-click restore
+- Snapshots — Point-in-time snapshots with one-click restore or clone

 - Plan upgrades — Scale up resources without losing data